-The Samsung Galaxy Buds Pro uses Bluetooth 5.0, and support three Bluetooth codecs: SBC, AAC, and the Samsung Scalable Codec.
+The Samsung Galaxy Buds Pro uses Bluetooth 5.0, and supports three Bluetooth codecs: SBC, AAC, and the Samsung Scalable Codec.
 Samsung’s proprietary codec effectively functions like aptX adaptive, and constantly adjusts the transfer rate.
 This codec makes adjustments to improve both audio quality and connection stability, so it should keep things sounding as good as possible all time. iPhone users can enjoy consistent high-quality audio over the AAC Bluetooth codec, too.

 Just like the Samsung Galaxy Buds Live, and the Samsung Galaxy Bud Plus before them, the Galaxy Buds Pro can be used in mono mode with either earbud.
 This is a great feature for anyone who lives with a hearing impairment.

 Yes, the Samsung Galaxy Buds Pro can automatically switch between any Samsung Galaxy device without manual intervention.
 If you want to go from listening to music on your Samsung Galaxy phone, to watching TV from your Galaxy tablet, just turn on auto-switch in the Bluetooth settings of your Samsung Galaxy device (and remember that seamless connection setting the wearables app).
 All your Galaxy devices must be associated with the same Samsung account for this to work.

-On its website, Samsung claims these earbuds will last up to 5 hours on a single charge, with about 13 hours of additional charge in the case, and in our testing we found that wasn’t far off.
-At a consistent output of ~75 dB, the Samsung Galaxy Buds Pro can last up to 4 hours, 48 minutes with ANC turned on, which is pretty close to the estimate.
+On its website, Samsung claims these earbuds will last up to 5 hours on a single charge, with about 13 hours of additional charge in the case, and in our testing, we found that wasn’t far off.
+At a consistent output of ~75 dB(SPL), the Samsung Galaxy Buds Pro can last up to 4 hours, 48 minutes with ANC turned on.
 The case also definitely has enough juice for a few charge cycles.

 While this kind of battery performance isn’t terrible, it’s a far cry from the best around.
 That’s a little disappointing, given that the best around in this respect is the Samsung Galaxy Buds Plus, which offers more than double the battery life—admittedly, the lack of ANC no doubt helps the older model last quite a bit longer.
 This performance is only a few minutes shy of the Galaxy Buds Live, so not too far out of our expectations.